Iaijutsu is the art of fast drawing a melee weapon—unsheathing and sheathing it with blinding speed.

-Iaijutsu focus is a Charisma based skill.
+Iaijutsu focus is an Honour based skill.

-Samurai believe the greatest honor and the truest expression of their training is their expertise with the katana.
+Samurai believe the greatest honour and the truest expression of their training is their expertise with the katana.
 The pinnacle of this armed martial art is the iaijutsu (“fast-draw”) duel: a dramatic face-to-face confrontation in which each samurai focuses his ki, then attempts to strike his opponent while drawing his blade in a single, smooth motion.

 The process of conducting an iaijutsu duel is highly formalised.
 Since iaijutsu duels are often fatal to one or even both duelists, they are never provoked by minor insults or passing arguments.
 When a samurai has been deeply wronged and decides to challenge his enemy to an iaijutsu duel, he must first get his lord’s permission to issue the challenge.
 Since his life and body belong to his lord, the lord must consent to a duel that could mean the loss of this property.
 If his lord agrees, the samurai seeks out his enemy and formally requests a duel, stating the reason for the challenge and precisely naming the terms of victory.

 If the second samurai is willing to fight the duel, he must ask his lord’s permission to accept.
 The challenged samurai may himself refuse to accept the duel, though this is not a particularly honourable course of action.
-His lord may refuse permission, or may name another samurai to accept the duel in place of the challenged samurai.
+His lord may refuse permission or may name another samurai to accept the duel in place of the challenged samurai.
 Assuming permission is granted, the challenged samurai has the right to name the place where the duel will occur (always a public place, with witnesses from both sides), as well as the time (no more than one year in the future).
 If circumstances prevent one samurai from appearing at the appointed time for the duel, his lord may name a samurai to fight in his place.
 Once this formal process has been followed, the actual duel can occur.
 An iaijutsu duel has three phases: stance, focus, and strike.
 During the stance, the duelists face each other and study each other’s stance to assess their opponent’s skill.
 During the focus, the samurai gather their energies and prepare for the strike.
 During the strike, one samurai draws first and the other loses the duel.